LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/conclusions.md

 produce the response structure that the client can work with, or start preparing a response data structure _before_ the actual control response is even received.
-Nevertheless, future work is still required in this direction, to empirically validate the practisal feasibility of this approach.
+Nevertheless, future work is still required in this direction, to empirically validate the practical feasibility of this approach.
 Furthermore, algorithms will need to be developed to efficiently generate such declarations server-side, and to work with them client-side.